List of Beastars characters: Louis

-Itagaki gives the character a "feminine" appearance, and that of the characters as of Volume 2 he "is the most difficult character[...] to draw" due to issues in making him show emotional characteristics, adding that she did not have difficulty drawing the actual parts of the character.
+Itagaki gives the character a "feminine" appearance, and has said that as of Volume 2 he "is the most difficult character[...] to draw" due to issues in making him show emotional characteristics, adding that she did not have difficulty drawing the actual parts of the character.
 Itagaki stated that she chose the name "Louis" due to its upper class connotations.